 Major bodies of work have included: Extreme Weather Magic Carpets, The Secret Life of Rainbows, The Sky is Falling, Adopt- An Extreme Cloud, Metaphysical Cartography and Infinity Pool.
 I’m interested in providing perspective on our current era of human made environmental change, and to suggest the intersectionality of healing of the individual with the eco-system at large.

 About the Artist

 Julie Gladstone is a Canadian artist currently based in Toronto.
 Holding a BFA from Concordia University (Montreal) Gladstone has had solo exhibitions at Walnut Contemporary, Navillus Gallery and GN Contemporary, and her work has been included in group exhibitions across Canada and the US.

-She is the recipient of the Artscape Award (2014) the CSCE Emerging Artist Award (2016) and has participated in artist residencies at Artscape Gibraltar Point on Toronto Island, SIM International Artist Residency, (Iceland) and MUSE (Montreal).
+She is the recipient of the Artscape Award (2014) the CSCE Emerging Artist Award at the Art Gallery of Alberta (2016).
+She has participated in artist residencies at Artscape Gibraltar Point, SIM International Artist Residency, (Iceland) and MUSE (Montreal).
 Her installation “Extreme Cloud Gazing” was featured at the Grow-Op Contemporary Art Fair and her work has received media attention from CBC Arts, The Guardian, Toronto Life and Notable as well as support from Toronto and Ontario Arts Council and the Government of Quebec.

 All images on this website are property of Julie Gladstone and may not be used or reproduced in any form without written permission from the artist.